Yatesville Lake State Park

 Find directions and safety tips for the unofficial Pickle Fork swimming hole on Paintsville Lake, KY.
 No facilities.
 Swim and jump at your own risk.

-Location Details
+Location

-Tucked into the forested hollows of eastern Kentucky, Pickle Fork is one of those rare places that feels like a local secret — the kind of swimming hole that gets passed down through generations by word of mouth rather than travel guides.
+Tucked into the forested hollows of eastern Kentucky, Pickle Fork is one of those rare places that feels like a local discovery — the kind of swimming hole that gets passed down through generations by word of mouth rather than travel guides.
 Sitting along the shores of Paintsville Lake, this entirely undeveloped, unofficial spot draws visitors with its dramatic cliff faces, clear lake water, and the kind of deep Appalachian quiet that's getting harder and harder to find.
 There are no fees, no facilities, and no lifeguards — just you, the water, and the ancient ridgelines of the Cumberland Plateau rising all around you.

 Paintsville Lake stretches across the hills of Lawrence and Johnson counties in a long, winding ribbon of blue-green water hemmed in by dense, deciduous forest.
 At Pickle Fork, the shoreline gives way to a series of cliff faces ranging from roughly 20 to 30 feet in height — worn smooth by time and decorated with the kinds of mosses and ferns that thrive in the humid Kentucky summers.
 In summer, the forest canopy overhead is a cathedral of green, buzzing with insects and punctuated by birdsong.
 Come spring and fall, those same hillsides ignite with wildflowers and the fiery reds and golds that make Appalachian foliage season one of the most underrated spectacles in the eastern United States.
 Even in winter, when the crowds have vanished entirely, the stark beauty of bare branches reflected in still water offers something genuinely moving for those willing to make the trek.